Margaret (Back Translation) by Saskia Holmkvist

 The spoken word aspect of Ulterior Vistas (Side B) is backed by a musical score, and contextualised around the notion of a driven sales agent, orating a prospectus based on grand 18th Century English landscape garden design.
 The protagonist is soliciting a global perspective characterised by appropriation of cultural heritage in order to cultivate a desirable public persona for an unidentified client.
 Aside from offering an array of landscape gardening solutions and attributes he also proposes more abstract features such as synthetic spirituality and symbolic gestures of generosity.
 The conceptual framework for the Ulterior Vistas photographic series derives from the English landscape architect Humphrey Repton´s (1752-1818) famous Red Books.
 His books were bespoke landscape and architecture propositions for improving the estates and pleasure grounds of potential clients.
 The before-and-after illustrations were a key feature in Repton´s Red Books as were his verbal presentations.

-Edited by Diana Kaur
+Editor: Diana Kaur

-Recorded by Martin Ehrencrona at Studio Cobra, Stockholm
+Recording: Martin Ehrencrona at Studio Cobra, Stockholm

-Instruments by Martin Ehrencrona and Markus Lindmark
+Instruments: Martin Ehrencrona and Markus Lindmark

-Mixdown by Martin Ehrencrona and Tris Vonna-Michell
+Mixdown: Martin Ehrencrona and Tris Vonna-Michell

-Copy editing by Andrew Hunt and Sophie Sleigh-Johnson
+Copy editing: Andrew Hunt and Sophie Sleigh-Johnson

-Designed by Konst & Teknik, assisted by Caroline Settergren
+Graphic design: Konst & Teknik, assisted by Caroline Settergren

-Image correction by Lena Hoxter
+Image correction: Lena Hoxter

-Printing and binding by Göteborgstryckeriet, Sweden
+Printing and binding: Göteborgstryckeriet, Sweden

-Published by Focal Point Gallery and Mount Analogue, 2013
+Publishers: Focal Point Gallery and Mount Analogue

 ISBN 978-1-907185-14-4